caracal-pipeline/caracal-docs/sphinx/manual/workers/mosaic/index.rst

 **domontage**
 --------------------------------------------------

   Re-grid the input images, and associated beams.
-Default is true.

   **enable**